JaydenB112/Reading-Notes/Code 102/ReadingNotes1-30-21.md

 Italicized text and bold text are really close format wise, I'd suggest adopting a different way to do both since there are multiple.

 This is both, it could get REALLY confusing!
-Using different methods of each could be key if you arent't well versed!
+Using different methods of each could be key if you aren't well versed!
 (WE AREN'T!)

 This is a blockquote, why I would need it I don't know yet.